olavoparno/translate-serverless-vercel/README.md

 ### Endpoints

-- {POST} /translate
+- {GET, POST} /translate

 ### Translate

-- This POST accepts its payload configuration both as queryString or as body with a simple interface as follows:
+- This request accepts its payload configuration both as queryString or as body with a simple interface as follows:

 ```ts
 interface ITranslateOptions {